Xomega-Net/Xomega.Docs/docs/generators/presentation/common/resources.md

 ### Static enumerations

-For each item of a static enumeration defined in the model, the generator will create a resource with the default text for the item using the resource key formatted as `Enum_<EnumName>.<ItemValue>`, in order to allow [localization of the static data](../../../framework/common-ui/lookup#localizing-static-data).
-The default text will be either the content of the `text` child element, if provided, or the item's `name` attribute.
+For each item of a static enumeration defined in the model, the generator will create a resource with the default text for the item using the resource key formatted as `Enum_<EnumName>.<ItemValue>`, to allow [localization of the static data](../../../framework/common-ui/lookup#localizing-static-data).
+The default text will be either the content of the `text` child element if provided or the item's `name` attribute.

 For example, you can define an enumeration `error severity`, and provide a custom `text` value for the *Error* severity as follows.